ShivamMadlani/fluffy-memory/README.md

-# fluffy-memory
+# Fluffy-memory
 API for a CRUD application

-Using MongoDB to store data as JSON and node js to setup the server Express is used to manage routes.
+Using MongoDB to store data as JSON and node js to setup the server.
+Express is used to manage routes.